How to form an LLC in Indiana

 Do I need an attorney to form an LLC?

 It depends.
-Indiana makes it simple enough that most owners handle formation themselves or with online formation companies.
+Indiana makes it simple enough that most owners handle formation themselves or with online formation services.
 You'll want legal help if you have complex ownership structures, outside investors, or operate in regulated industries.

 What's the difference between Articles of Organization and an Operating Agreement?